 Students entering into our Ph.D. program generally have a B.S. in biochemistry, chemistry, biology, genetics, or related physical or biological science.
 During the first year in residence, students are advised by a graduate advisory committee and participate in coursework, teaching, and laboratory rotations.

-- BCH 801: Departmental Seminar (Thursdays) and Graduate Seminar (Fridays)
+- BCH 801 and 810: Departmental Seminar (Thursdays) and Graduate Seminar (Fridays)

 Following the core coursework, students may enroll in up to two advanced courses, chosen by the student based on recommendations from their thesis advisor, designed to support their thesis project.
-Advanced topics range from biophysical chemistry, advanced molecular biology, metabolism, bionformatics, or a number of topics offered through other departments on campus.
-Typically, coursework is completed by the end of the second year.
-In addition, students gain teaching experience by participating as a teaching assistant for one or more semesters.
+Advanced topics range from biophysical chemistry, advanced molecular biology, metabolism, bioinformatics, or several topics offered through other departments on campus.
+Students usually complete coursework is completed by the end of the second year.
+In addition, students gain teaching experience by participating as teaching assistants for one or more semesters.
 Students also attend weekly departmental seminars presented by eminent visiting scientists.

 Application and Admission Timeline

 Review of applications begins in November, and applicants are strongly encouraged to apply well before the December 1, 2023 target date for fall admission, although applications will be accepted until January 15, 2024.
 Well-qualified applicants will be contacted in late December-early January.
 Due to ongoing health and travel concerns, the initial phases of the process will be virtual.
 Campus visits will be mid-Spring semester.